dapetcu21/atom-autocomplete-lua/README.md

 looks for a `.luacompleterc` file in the parent directories of the current file.

 If you need to define additional global symbols for your specific Lua environment, place a `.luacompleterc` file in your project root.
-It looks like this:
+It's a JSON file with roughly the following structure:

 ```javascript
 {